Maneren/file-share-rs/README.md

 ## Compilation

 You'll need [`cargo-leptos`](https://github.com/leptos-rs/cargo-leptos).
-You can get it either by compiling it from source or downloading a binary using [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall).
+You can get it either by compiling it from the source or downloading a binary using [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall).

 ```sh